szrapkobence/visual_nfa_dfa_project/README.md

 The software itself is made up of two parts: the front-end, where the graphical display and manipulation by the user takes place, and the back-end, which processes the specified finite automata.

-Install:
-• Open project folder in VS Code (or your choice of dev environment)
-• npm install -g
-• node nfa.js
-• By opening index.html in the frontend subfolder we can reach the frontend.